-Different studies and meta-analyses found that the intake of foods and supplements such as fruits, vegetables, milk and dairy products, seafood and moderate amounts of genistein may be beneficial in reducing the risk of thyroid cancer, and may possibly alleviate the symptoms and support treatment of this cancer.
-However, relatively low and extremely high intake of dietary iodine, intake of starchy and sugary foods and foods that cause obesity may increase the risk of this cancer.
-Hence, following a personalized nutrition plan with the right foods and supplements included and staying physically active are essential when it comes to cancer care and prevention.
+Different studies and meta-analyses found that the intake of natural foods and dietary supplements such as fruits, vegetables, milk and dairy products, seafood and moderate amounts of genistein may be beneficial in reducing the risk of thyroid cancer, and may possibly alleviate the symptoms and support treatment of this cancer.
+However, one should avoid relatively low and extremely high intake of dietary iodine, intake of starchy and sugary foods and foods that cause obesity as these may increase the risk of thyroid cancer.
+Hence, following a personalized diet/nutrition plan with the right foods and supplements included and staying physically active are essential when it comes to thyroid cancer care and prevention.

 Thyroid Cancer Incidence

 Thyroid cancer is a type of cancer which affects the thyroid gland, a small butterfly-shaped gland located at the base of our neck.
 Thyroid cancer is also one of the most common types of endocrine cancer.
 According to the American Cancer Society, about 44,280 new cases of thyroid cancer may be diagnosed in 2021.

 Thyroid cancer is commonly seen in people in their 30s and above, however, it can develop at any age.
 Women are more likely to develop this cancer than men.
 Exposure to radiation in the head or neck is one of the common risk factors of thyroid cancer.